 The method used by the offending party to convey the false statement should be included in the second section of the defamatory cease and desist letter.
 The writer /defamed party may indicate whether the statements were published online, in a newspaper, or told to a third party.

-The statements made are false have no factual basis.
+The statements made are false and have no factual basis.
 They are a result of hearsay.
 The publication of these statements in the ‘San Francisco Daily’ ensured that the false claims were spread to its wide readership.
 The spread of such a false statement is damaging to my reputation.

 Highlight the damages

 The false statements have not only injured my reputation, but they have also affected my employment.
-Due to the false statements, my employer has decided to put me on a two-month suspension pending investigations of the false claims.
+Due to the false statements, my employer has decided to put me on a two-month suspension pending investigations into the false claims.

 State your demands

-I, therefore, demand that you issue an apology on the same page the false statement was made.
+I, therefore, demand that you issue an apology on the same page where the false statement was made.
 I would also like a letter explaining the situation sent to my employer.

 Give a deadline to reply